fbaumdicker/panicmage/readme_panicmage.txt

   -p  -> the tree (scaled to the estimated height) is printed

   -n  -> no neutraliy test is done.
-Normally IMaGe will test whether neutrality holds or not.
+Normally panicmage will test whether neutrality holds or not.
 If this option is set the neutrality test is skipped.

   -s  -> test for sampling bias is done.
-Normally IMaGe will not test whether the gene frequency spectrum is typical for a neutral evolving population,
+Normally panicmage will not test whether the gene frequency spectrum is typical for a neutral evolving population,
 	 where samples have not been drawn randomly.
 If this option is set sampling bias is tested.

   -q [INT] -> set the quantity of runs for the tests.
 Standard value is 10.000 runs.

   -a  -> all tests and estimations are skipped, only the theoretical results for a population with given parameters are shown.
 You have to set the parameters theta and rho

+  -b  -> no rescaling of the supported tree is done

 Setting the parameters to custom values: